-While families should consider a number of factors in deciding whether their child should take a standardized test or which test is the best fit, in the vast majority of instances, we recommend that families pursue testing, even in the current cycle with test-optional policies.
+While families should consider a number of factors in deciding whether their child should take a standardized test or which test is the best fit, in the vast majority of instances, we recommend that families pursue testing, even in the current climate with test-optional policies in place.
 Choosing to test makes sense for a number of reasons:

 Test scores are a useful data point.

 We believe that there are no “false positives” with test scores.
-A strong score on a given test section, or across the board, indicates that the student has achieved facility with the skills tested, whether they be math, reading, or a subject area such as those assessed by the SAT subject tests.
+A strong score on a given test section, or across the board, indicates that the student has achieved facility with the skills tested, whether they be math, reading, or a subject area such as those assessed by the AP exams.
 Because tests are generally timed, a strong score also illustrates the student’s ability to perform under pressure.
-This is helpful data that, combined with the other bits of information in a student’s application package, helps admissions officers envision how that applicant will fit in at their school.
+This is helpful data that, combined with the other pieces of information in a student’s application package, helps admissions officers envision how that applicant will fit in at their school.
 This data can be advantageous and differentiate applicants in a test-optional environment.
+Moreover, strong test scores help to demonstrate academic mastery in a climate where there is some concern about grade inflation.

 It is true that, in many situations, a timed closed-book test is not the best way to measure a student’s abilities.
 However, it is equally true that timed closed-book tests remain popular on the middle school, high school, and college levels.
 Good test preparation helps students learn to stay focused and to use their time wisely.
 These techniques can help them perform better and reduce stress as they take exams and various classroom assessments.